gnosischain/specs/shutter/shutter.md

 ## Decryption Key Relay

 The Decryption Key Relay allows users to listen to decryption keys without having to join the libp2p gossip network themselves.
 It subscribes to both the `decryptionKey` and `decryptionKeyShare` topics.
-It applies the filtering logic described in the Keyper-section.
+It applies the filtering logic described under [Keypers](#keypers).
 It relays the remaining messages to the clients that suscribed to the interface described below.

 ### Interfaces with